OWL Privacy Policy

 Data accessed

-- Google Drive scope requested:
+- Google Drive (import):

 https://www.googleapis.com/auth/drive.fileonly.
 This is Google's per-file (non-sensitive) scope: it grants OWL access only to the specific files and folders you explicitly select through the Google Picker.
-OWL cannot see, list, or access any other file in your Google Drive. - What we receive for a selected item: its Drive file ID, name, MIME type, size, and the file's binary content (so it can be imported), plus a short-lived Google OAuth access token (and, if you allow offline access, a refresh token).
+OWL cannot see, list, or access any other file in your Google Drive.
+For a selected item we receive its Drive file ID, name, MIME type, size, and the file's binary content (so it can be imported). - Google Calendar (feed):

 How we use it

 - We do not use Google user data for advertising, and we do not use it to train, develop, or improve any AI / machine-learning models — neither ours nor any third party's.
+Gmail message content is not sent to any AI model.

 How we share it